 This manual describes the new payroll module in ERPLY Books.
-This manual explains:
+The manual explains the following:

 - ERPLY Books payroll